dpays/esteem8app.github.io/README.md

 Application is server indepedent,user data is private and it provide functionalities to browse publications on the steem network.

-Feel free to copy code, contribute, correct bug or purpose a new features.
+Feel free to copy code, contribute, correct bug or purpose a new feature.